Welasco/NodeAlarmHubitat/README.md

 __DSCAlarmApp.groovy__:

 That's our SmartApp (Service Manager).
-This is where we handle the Web requests that NodeJS will send to SmartThings using HUB CallBack.
+This is where we handle the Web requests that NodeJS will send to Hubitat using HUB CallBack.
-Using your shard (SmartThing IDE Web Site) we will install your DSCAlarm Smpart App.
 Here is the steps:
  - Click on My SmartApps.
  - Click New SmartApp.
  - Click From Code.